harness/developer-hub/docs/chaos-engineering/whats-supported.md

 ## Harness Self-Managed Enterprise Edition

 Chaos Engineering on Harness Self-Managed Enterprise Edition is in feature parity with Harness SaaS with the following limitations:
-* Harness enterprise chaos hub is not supported by default.
+* Harness enterprise chaos hub is not connected by default.
+  * Contact [Harness Support](mailto:support@harness.io) for access to the Harness enterprise chaos hub.
+For more information on adding the chaos hub, go to [Add a custom chaos hub](/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub).
 * Custom dashboards
 * Harness AI Development Assistant (AIDA™) for CE
-* Contact [Harness Support](mailto:support@harness.io) for access to the Harness enterprise chaos hub.
-* Once you have access to the enterprise chaos hub, you can add a custom chaos hub.
-For more information, go to [Add a custom chaos hub](/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub).

 For more information, go to [Self-Managed Enterprise Edition](/docs/self-managed-enterprise-edition) and [CE on SMP](/docs/chaos-engineering/ce-on-smp/ce-smp-roadmap).